Florentino Pérez: European Super League

 On 31 January 2014 Pérez announced the winning project of the competition to design the new Santiago Bernabéu.
 The new stadium is enveloped by a roof with an LED system that vibrates and allows the stadium to communicate with its surroundings and the eastern façade features a giant screen to show the inside of the stadium at special moments.
 This sustainable project is also equipped with the latest technological advances, making it safer and more comfortable for fans.

 The new Bernabéu is also planned to include commercial, leisure, and restaurant areas as well as hotel parking and subway parking; the works are designed to allow construction to take place without disrupting the sporting calendar.

 In July 2021, the media El Confidencial published audio of Pérez in which he included a series of remarks towards some players.
 However, Real Madrid had issued a statement claiming that the leaks came at a time when Pérez was involved in promoting the Super League.
 At a later date, the court of first instance number 42 of Madrid considered that Florentino Pérez's right to honour was violated by broadcasting the recordings and prohibiting the media from publishing any audio that directly affects him.

 In 2022, an unauthorized biography titled El poder del palco was published about Pérez, in which the Spanish journalist Fonsi Loaiza explores the role of the Santiago Bernabeu VIP area in Pérez's business success, highlighting his network of connections.

 At the first home game of the 2023–24 season, against Getafe, the new renovations of the Santiago Bernabéu, including the retractable roof, were unveiled for the first time.
 Although work on the new stadium was expected to be completed in 2024, the final cost is estimated at around €1.17 billion, more than double the initial estimate (€525 million).
 However, Florentino Pérez emphasized that the new stadium will become one of the city's main tourist destinations and the epicenter of major events in Europe.

 During December 2023, the Court of Justice of the European Union (CJEU) ruled that FIFA and UEFA's rules on the prior authorization of club soccer competitions, such as the Super League, violate EU law.
 The court stated that UEFA and FIFA abused their "dominant position" by threatening the clubs involved in the Super League with sanctions.
 This affected several clubs, such as the Real Madrid, which backed the project in Spain along with other well-known clubs.

 Personal life

-Pérez married María de los Ángeles Sandoval Montero in 1970 and they had 3 kids: Eduardo, Florentino, and María Ángeles.
+Pérez married María de los Ángeles Sandoval Montero in 1970 and they had three children: Eduardo, Florentino, and María Ángeles.
 His wife died on 23 May 2012, aged 62, due to a heart attack.

-During the COVID-19 pandemic in Spain, Pérez tested positive on 2 February 2021, but had no symptoms.
+During the COVID-19 pandemic, Pérez tested positive on 2 February 2021, but had no symptoms.